gvwilson/sensibleadventures/bookster/bookster.md

 man in a winter-weight coat, reached for his sleeve, was knocked aside by someone else.
 "Hey!"
 She spun around, helpless and seething.
 Erileine hurried past her, head down, her heart in her throat.
-She didn't know what was happening, but something told her it was bad—very bad.
+She didn't know what was happening, but something told her it was bad---very bad.

 Up a dozen broad, shallow stairs, past a man kicking and kicking to work cobblestones loose for other people to snatch up, around a corner